 Admission to the MBA program is open to qualified graduates with a bachelor’s degree in the arts, sciences, engineering, or business administration from a regionally accredited institution.

 To apply to our Master of Business Administration program, please submit an online application below.
 Other materials can be emailed to FlintGradOffice@umich.edu or delivered to the Office of Graduate Programs, 251 Thompson Library.

 - Official transcripts from all colleges and universities attended

-- Official GMAT or GRE scores.
+- Official GMAT, GRE scores or GMAT Waiver.
 Refer here for additional information.

 - Statement of Purpose: a one-page, typed response to the following question: “What are your career objectives and how will an MBA contribute to accomplishing these objectives?”